michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 - v: express great joy
 - v: dwell on with satisfaction
 ### Family
-triumph: triumphal, triumphant, triumphed, triumphing, triumphs+;triumphal: triumphally;triumphant: triumphantest, triumphantly
+- triumph: triumphal, triumphant, triumphed, triumphing, triumphs+
+- triumphal: triumphally
+- triumphant: triumphantest, triumphantly
 ### Examples
 - They agreed that claims of the “absolute character” of scientific truth, and the supposed triumph of Enlightenment reason, needed to be challenged.
 - The films explored Hull's history, from the Blitz to sporting triumphs.